 ON REFLECTION - WHAT IS YOUR ACTION PLAN?

 Are you ever going to look at delay reports the same way as you did before?
 Are you going to let them obscure your vision of reality or make delays your allies that help you understand the true value of your actions from wider perspective?
 Are you prepared to bridge the gaps between segmented parts of the system, between assumptions and reality, understand their interconnections and measure progress?

-If you are ready to take this step, Astute Aviation can help you get there.
-DDS method and technique are designed to let you see changes in planned operations from systemwide perspective and support you in making purposeful decisions.
+If you are ready to take this step, Astute Aviation can help you get there with method and technique designed to let you see changes in planned operations from systemwide perspective and support you in making purposeful decisions.